Ada-Developers-Academy/core-unit-1/fundamentals-recap/practice-conditionals-recap.md

 ##### !explanation

 Alexa software requires at least one wake word in order to turn on and process requests.
-The `or` ensures that `print("processing your request...")` will execute if EITHER alexa or echo is used. `and` would require the user to say both "Alexa" AND "echo" in order to turn on Alexa.
+The `or` ensures that `print("processing your request...")` will execute if EITHER alexa or echo is used.
+The `and` would require the user to say both "Alexa" AND "echo" in order to turn on Alexa.

 ##### !end-explanation
 ### !end-challenge